 - Name something unusual (and tasty) that your family eats at Christmas!

-Create your own Christmas Foodie Post to connect with your audience.
-Click here to find a template and get started.
+Create your own Christmas Foodie Post to connect with your audience!

-Sharing some favourite charities or asking people about how they are giving back or paying it forward is a powerful way to keep charity top of mind.
+Sharing some favourite charities or asking people to shop locally is a powerful gesture on Social Media.
+Or ask your audience how they are giving back or paying it forward to help out their favorite charity or local business.

 - Tell us how you are giving back this year?
 Encourage the sharing of simple ideas for helping others.